RoyalNordics/Heimdal-webhook/ProjectAssistant/communication/ai-communication.md

 Webhook endpoint added to Heimdal backend.
-The webhook now exists on POST /api/v1/webhook/.
+The webhook now exists on POST /api/v1/webhook/ and is correctly registered in api.py.